diegowrhasta/linux-corner-docs/linux-corner/src/content/docs/guides/japanese-keyboard.md

 This can affect sometimes the solutions, errors and other things we configure on our **linux distro** so we should be aware of this concepts to **debug and lookup info more accurately.**

+## GNOME Shenanigans

+In order to keep my environment consistent, since I use a custom keyboard (Keychron K2 HE btw), layout is differently, and I am switching between windows and Linux.
+Muscle memory plays a big role when it comes to speed and consistency with the things I write (since I'm a coder).
+And so, one specific thing to fcxit and its input source switching is that it's mapped by default to `Ctrl + Space`, however, on Windows that key is `Super (Win) + Space`.
+Since in Linux you can do whatever you want, I'd rather adapt that into Windows shortcuts than the other way around and train my brain again.

+And so, you can customize the hotkey for that pretty easily by going into the **Settings** section of fcxit.
+However, _GNOME_ has something already mapped to `Super + Space`.
+So you need to:

+.
+Go into the settings in Gnome, Keyboard > Hotkeys
+.
+Search for `Switch to next input source`.
+.
+Unassign the keymap here
+.
+Go into fcxit, change the input change to `Super + Space`

+And with this, the input source change should be transferrable across OS.